Oedipus: Basics of the myth

-Queen Jocasta's brother, Creon, had announced that any man who could rid the city of the Sphinx would be made king of Thebes and given the recently widowed Queen Jocasta's hand in marriage.
+Queen Jocasta's brother, Creon, had announced that any man who could rid the city of the Sphinx would be made king of Thebes and given the recently widowed Queen's hand in marriage.
 This marriage of Oedipus to Jocasta fulfilled the rest of the prophecy.
-Oedipus and Jocasta had four children: sons Eteocles and Polynices (see Seven Against Thebes) and daughters Antigone and Ismene.
+Four children would be born out of the incestuous marriage: sons Eteocles and Polynices (whose fates are detailed in Seven Against Thebes) and daughters Antigone and Ismene.

-Many years later, a plague of infertility struck the city of Thebes, affecting crops, livestock, and the people.
+Many years later, a plague of infertility struck the city of Thebes, affecting all living beings.
 Oedipus asserted that he would end the pestilence.
 He sent Creon to the Oracle at Delphi, seeking guidance.
 When Creon returned, Oedipus learned that the murderer of King Laius must be brought to justice, and Oedipus himself cursed the killer of his wife's late husband, saying that he would be exiled.
-Creon also suggested that they try to find the blind prophet Tiresias, who was widely respected.
+Creon also suggested that they attempt to find the blind prophet Tiresias, who was widely respected.
 Oedipus sent for Tiresias, who warned him not to seek Laius's killer.
-In a heated exchange, Tiresias was provoked into exposing Oedipus himself as the killer, and the fact that Oedipus was living in shame because he did not know who his true parents were.
+In a heated exchange, Tiresias was provoked into exposing Oedipus as the killer, and the fact that Oedipus was living in shame because he did not know who his true parents were.
 Oedipus angrily blamed Creon for the false accusations, and the two argued.
 Jocasta entered and tried to calm Oedipus by telling him the story of her first-born son and his supposed death.
 Oedipus became nervous as he realized that he may have murdered Laius and so brought about the plague.
 Suddenly, a messenger arrived from Corinth with the news that King Polybus had died.
 Oedipus was relieved, for the prophecy could no longer be fulfilled if Polybus, whom he believed to be his birth father, was now dead.